JacobPaxton/data_science_notes/notes_v4.md

 --------------------------------------------------------------------------------
 <!-- Polished -->
 ## Spark
-- Computational clustering for big data processing
+- Computational clustering solution for big data processing
-    * Velocity (fast gathering, lots of data, streaming)
+- Non-clustered compute fails in four specific "big data" scenarios, w/ extreme:
+    * Velocity (throughput); gather or stream data quickly to/from many sources
-    * Volume (large data, bigger than memory or bigger than storage)
+    * Volume (static size); handle data that exceeds memory or storage
-    * Veracity (reliability of data, esp. missing data)
+    * Veracity (data quality); prevent normal corruption of storage/transmission
-    * Variety (different sources, unstructured data, data isn't uniform)
+    * Variety (formats); handle data edge cases and unstructured data
+- Spark clusters are designed to solve these "big data" scenarios
-- Java Virtual Machine (JVM) coordinates clusters using Scala
+    * Java Virtual Machine (JVM) coordinates computational clusters using Scala
-- The 'pyspark' library translates Python to Scala and operates the JVM
-- Can run 100% locally; it will coordinates computer cores
-    * This is often overkill for one-computer tasks
-- Is 'lazy'- adds to / optimizes queries until the execution order is given
+    * Singular actions propagate efficiently across clusters to perform tasks
+    * Uses "lazy execution" which optimizes a given task before execution begins
+    * Can iteratively build and preview a task before running the full task
+- Can initialize a Spark cluster on a single computer; this is sometimes useful!
+    * The default behavior here parallelizes (clusters) every core of the CPU
+    * Multi-core tasks leverage more processing power than single-core tasks
+    * Proper use of multi-core tasking can yield significant performance boosts
+- Spark has overhead that makes it less competitive on small data, flexibility
+    * There's latency with initializing the Spark cluster, booting the JVM, etc
+    * Any non-Spark processing (pandas) requires dumping data out of the cluster
+- Rule of thumb: use Spark when data is at least 1GB and processing is defined
+    * Skip use of Spark when dataset is smaller or when you need flexibility
+    * Explore large data w/ comfort tools, then move work to multi-core pipeline
+    * Use Spark to crunch numbers, then export the result numbers into insights
 - Alternatives: Hadoop, Dask
 ### PySpark
+- Official Python library for working with Spark computational clusters
+- Translates Python actions into Scala actions and operates the JVM as normal
 - Check Spark's intentions before query: `df.explain()`
     * Used for diagnosing performance issues; operation order from bottom-upward
 - Switch to SQL: `df.createOrReplaceTempView('df')`